Content commerce: Content marketing in ecommerce

 Search Engine Optimization (SEO)

 Thanks to Google, YouTube, Pinterest, and more, targeted searches for products or ideas are often the prelude to a buying process.
 On average, organic traffic accounts for one-third to one-half of all visits to online stores.
-Through your content, you will be found more often — not only with your online store but with all the channels you use.
+You will be found more often through your content — not only with your online store but with all the channels you use.

 Personalization as a success factor

-The likelihood that customers may become overwhelmed and confused increases as ecommerce sites or companies produce more content.
-The secret of content-driven commerce is to present customers with the only piece of content they need at a given time, i.e., personalized content.
+As e-commerce sites or companies produce more content, the likelihood that customers may become overwhelmed and confused increases.
+The secret of content-driven commerce is to present customers with the only content they need at a given time, i.e., personalized content.

-Companies can personalize their content by defining different customer groups and manually assigning customers to these groups, for example, private customers or business customers, male or female customers.
+Companies can personalize their content by defining different customer groups and manually assigning customers to these groups, such as private customers, business customers, or male or female customers.
 Increasingly, algorithms are taking over this task by assigning customers or visitors to segments based on certain characteristics and playing out personalized content.
 The more data companies have about their customers, the better this works.

 Learn more about "What is ecommerce personalization".